-- 2. You will need to use a variety of at least 9 sources 5 of which should be journal-based and peer-reviewed. - 3.
-This should be typed and double spaced and should, if well done, be approximately 6-8 pages. - 4.
-When you turn this in on the due date, be prepared to share your findings with the class.
+- 2. You will need to use a variety of at least 4 sources 2 of which should be journal-based and peer-reviewed and from within the last 5 years. - 3.
+This end-product should be typed and double-spaced and should, if well done, be approximately 6-8 pages.

-EXAM: Written Final Tuesday, June 11 (50 points)
+EXAM: Written Final Wednesday, June 12 (50 points)

-\\\THIS IS THE PORTION YOU MAY OPT OUT OF\\\
+THIS IS THE PORTION YOU MAY OPT OUT OF

 Provided you meet the criteria discussed in the beginning of the syllabus, you may choose to opt out of this exam.
 This is during finals week.
 It will be an essay exam.
-It will rely heavily on the assignments completed over the course of the term, therefore you will want to make sure to complete each as it is assigned.
+It will rely heavily on the assessments we do in class, therefore you will want to make sure to complete each as it is assigned.